-- o Auto-Enable devices: if this option is checked, all auto-detected A&H mixers are automatically enabled whenever they are detected.
-This setting is useful if you know that you want to use all A&H mixers that are connected to the Bome-Box via Ethernet.
+• Auto-Enable devices: if this option is checked, all auto-detected A&H mixers are automatically enabled whenever they are detected.
+This setting is useful if you know that you want to use all A&H mixers that are connected to the BomeBox via Ethernet.
 Manual devices are not auto-enabled.

-Auto-enabled devices cannot be disabled. - o Auto-Create MIDI routes: if checked (the default), every o Add manual device by IP: press this button to add a manual device (see Manual A&H Devices on page 23).
-You are prompted to enter the IP address or network name of the device to add.
-The default port number is 51325.
-You can specify a non-default port number by appending it with a colon.
-For example, to add a manual device at IP address 1.3.5.7 with port number 51327, enter "1.3.5.7:51327".
+Auto-enabled devices cannot be disabled.

+• Auto-Create MIDI routes: if checked (the default), every connected/enabled device will be fully routed via MIDI.
+In the MIDI router, you will find routes which connect all other non-A&H MIDI ports to this mixer, so that you can access it from any other MIDI port.
+These Auto Routes can be disabled, but not deleted, in the MIDI Routes Web Config page.
+You can still add other manual routes using the A&H device MIDI ports.